 A PLATFORM FOR YOUNGER HORSES

 The Yorkshire Cup is open to horses aged four and older.
-Recent years have brought a few older winners such as Clever Cookie in 2016 and Sergeant Cecil in 2007, both of whom were eight, but the general trend suggests that it is a race in which impressive younger stayers have a great chance to show just how good they really are.
+Recent years have brought a few older winners such as Stradivarius in 2022, Clever Cookie in 2016 and Sergeant Cecil in 2007, all of whom were eight, but the general trend suggests that it is a race in which impressive younger stayers have a great chance to show just how good they really are.

-2018 and 2019 winner, Stradivarius, is an excellent case in point.
+The 2018, 2019 and 2022 winner, Stradivarius, is an excellent case in point.
 Prior to his first victory, he finished third in the previous season’s St Leger but really announced himself by winning the Yorkshire Cup on his seasonal reappearance as a four-year-old.

-Stradivarius went on to win four more times that season including the Gold Cup and the Long Distance Cup (both at Ascot), the Goodwood Cup and on his return to Ascot in the Lonsdale Cup.
+Stradivarius went on to win four more times that season including the Gold Cup and the Long Distance Cup (both at Ascot), the Goodwood Cup and on his return to York in the Lonsdale Cup.
 That sort of success so soon after the Yorkshire Cup is far from the norm but Stradivarius is not the only younger horse to kick on and have success at a Group 1 level leading to the race’s reputation as a hotbed for up and coming staying talent.

 THE TRENDS TO CONSIDER

 In 2019 Stradivarius became the sixth straight winner of the Yorkshire Cup to be sent off as either the favourite or second favourite, a run only broken in 2021 when Spanish Mission won as the third favourite.
 Stradivarius picked up his third win in this race in 2022 as the 6/4 favourite.
 Although the odd surprise winner has gone in, in recent years this is generally a race that the market has a strong handle on and is therefore often a good one for punters.